mbcodes29/hogwarts-server/README.md

 ## DELETE api/students/:student_id

 This endpoint allows a registered and logged in user to delete a specific student that they've created from the My Students page.

-## Notes on futher application progression

-Future updates to this application will be student spell points, talents and duel stats and the ability to sort students by Hogwarts House.

 ## Technology Used: